Wake Up and Join Me! An Energy-Efficient Algorithm for Maximal Matching in Radio Networks: Neighbor Assignment Functions

-\begin{proof} Since $G$ has a NAF with maximum load $L$, by Theorem~\ref{thm:NAF-mc}, it has a vertex cover by $L$ matchings.
-This implies that the maximum matching covers at least $N/L$ vertices.
-Hence every maximal matching covers at least $N/2L$ vertices.
-So the first call to the maximal matching algorithm will assign neighbors to at least $N/2L$ vertices.
+Now that $f$ is a NAF for the subgraph induced by $S \cup R$, we apply Theorem~\ref{thm:NAF-mc} to deduce the existence of a matching cover of size $L+1$ that includes every vertex of $S \cup R$.
+This implies that the maximum matching covers at least $(1-\varepsilon)n /(L+1)$ vertices.
+Hence every maximal matching covers at least $(1-\varepsilon)n/(2L+2)$ vertices.
+So the first call to the maximal matching algorithm will assign neighbors to at least this many vertices.

 In subsequent rounds, the modification to the maximal matching algorithm has the effect of making it run on the bipartite graph where the bipartition is into the assigned and unassigned vertices.
-Now, consider the vertex cover by the $L$ matchings in $G$.
-By pigeonhole principle, at least one of these matchings, $M$, must cover at least a $1/L$ fraction of the unassigned vertices.
+By the pigeonhole principle, at least one matching, $M$, from the $L+1$ in the matching cover must cover at least a $1/(L+1)$ fraction of the unassigned vertices in $S \cup R$.
 Since the first matching was maximal, no edges in $G$ have both endpoints unassigned; therefore, $M$ is a matching within the bipartite graph being fed into our maximal matchings algorithm.
-Therefore, the maximal matching that is found must cover at least a $1/2L$ fraction of the unassigned vertices.
+Therefore, the maximal matching that is found must cover at least a $1/2(L+1)$ fraction of the unassigned vertices.
 It follows that after $k$ iterations, at most